scrabbletank/farhome-rules/rulesdoc.md

 |  6/4  | -2/0  |  3/2  |  -/-  |  2/1  |  0/0  |

 ___
 ***Construct.*** This creature has no living parts and is immune to Stun, Daze, Paralyze, Poison, and cannot get Lesser or Greater Wounds.
-This construct has no Intelligence and passes Intelligence saving throws.
+This construct has no Intelligence and passes Intelligence attribute saves.

 ***Magical Creation.*** This creature is incapacitated while inside an anti-magic field.
 The Bronze Colossus can be targeted by _Dispel Magic_ as if it was a 8th level spell, incapacitating it for 10 minutes on success.